Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Equivariant Homological Mirror Symmetry

+Ordinary homological mirror symmetry relating ${\mathscr D}_{X}$ and ${\mathscr D}_{Y}$, comes together with ordinary mirror symmetry relating ${\mathscr D}_{\cal X}$ and ${\mathscr D}_{\cal Y}$ in figure \ref{f70}.
+Here, $\MDY$ is the category of A-branes on ${\cal Y}$, the ordinary mirror of ${\cal X}$. $\MDY$ is the derived Fukaya-Seidel categories of ${\cal Y}$ with potential, described in appendix B. Homological mirror symmetry relating $\MDX$ and $\MDY$ was proven in \cite{ADZ}, by relating both to the category of modules of the algebra ${\mathscr A}$.
 By composing functors $f_*$ and $f^*$ in \eqref{fwant} with the downstairs mirror symmetries in obvious ways, we get two more pairs of adjoint functors.
 As we will see below, $k_*$ and $k^*$ relating $\MDy$ and $\MDY$ also have a purely $A$-model formulation that mirrors the way functors $f_*$ and $f^*$ relate $\MDx$ and $\MDX$.

 By equivariant homological mirror symmetry we will mean the relations going diagonally, which comes from functors $h_*$ and $h^*$: \beq h_*: {\mathscr D}_{Y} \;\;\rightarrow \;\; {\mathscr D}_{{\cal X}}, \qquad h^*: {\mathscr D}_{\cal X} \;\;\rightarrow \;\; {\mathscr D}_{{Y}} \eeq The functor $h_*$ per definition takes the brane $L_G \in \MDy$ to ${\cal G} = h_*L_G = f_*G \in \MDX$.
 Similarly, the functor $h^*$ takes the brane ${\cal F}$ in $\MDX$ to $h^*{\cal F} \in \MDy$ which is homological mirror to $g^*{\cal F}\in \MDx$.
 By homological mirror symmetry, the functors $h_*$ and $h^*$ are adjoint, just as $f_*$ and $f^*$ are.
 The usefulness of going on the particular diagonal in \eqref{hwant} is that ${\MDX}$ allows to identify which questions we should be asking, and ${\MDy}$ to solve them.